 This study provides an empirical and justifiable basis for policy makers to make explicit recommendations about use of novel graphics such as sparkline in digital financial reports.
 Limitations of this study are noted.

 Meharia, Priyanka, "USE OF VISUALIZATION IN DIGITAL FINANCIAL REPORTING: THE EFFECT OF SPARKLINE" (2012).
 Theses and Dissertations--Business Administration.
-Paper 1.
+1.